 Opportunities to spend a semester in Russia are made possible through close cooperation between the SUNY and Moscow State University (see below – Advanced Study in Russia).

 Experience indicates that students with one year of high school Russian will usually place in A RUS 101 or 102, with two years in A RUS 102, with three years in A RUS 102 or 201, and with four years in A RUS 201.
 Placement is contingent upon an active assessment of language skills made by the instructor in the course no later than the second class.
 Native speakers of Russian may not enroll in LLC's Russian-language courses, which are designed to introduce Russian to foreign speakers.
-"Heritage" speakers (children or grandchildren of Russian-speaking émigrés with significantly incomplete mastery of Russian) may enroll at the instructor's discretion at the appropriate level.
+"Heritage" speakers (children or grandchildren of Russian-speaking émigrés with clearly deficient mastery of Russian grammar and vocabulary) may enroll at the instructor's discretion at the appropriate level.